Call for a free case evaluation

 Compensation in Burn Injury Cases

 Burn injuries can be excruciatingly painful.
-Victims often suffer from psychological injuries, including post traumatic stress and depression.
+Victims often suffer from psychological injuries, including post-traumatic stress and depression.
 In addition to compensation for pain and suffering, burn victims may be entitled to recover past and future medical expenses, lost wages and loss of future earning potential.
 Burns that occur on the job require careful assessment of workplace safety standards, workers compensation and the potential for third-party claims where responsibility may rest with someone other than the victim’s direct employer.
-For more information, see Construction & Industrial Injuries.